aws-samples/aws-hpc-tutorials/content/06-fsx-for-lustre/09-performance-test.md

                  2   compute      ior ec2-user  R       0:10      1 compute-dy-hpc6a-1
 ```

 The IOR output is written to **ior.out** file.
 If you want, you can use **tail -f ior.out** to view the file as it is written.
 However, remember that since you have `0` compute nodes present on your cluster, it may take up to 2 minutes for instances to be created then register with the cluster.
-You can check the status of the instances on the **Instances** tab in pcluster manager.
+You can check the status of the instances on the **Instances** tab in parallelcluster ui.
 After the instances are created and registered, the IOR job will go into state `R` running.

 After the job completes, run `cat ior.out` and you should see a result similar to the following.
 In this example, you see 1 GB/s performance, which is not too far from the [720 MB/s](https://docs.aws.amazon.com/fsx/latest/LustreGuide/performance.html#fsx-aggregate-perf) offered by Amazon FSx for Lustre.